ControlCore-Project/Mediator/README.md

 # The Control-Core Mediator for Closed-Loop Neuromodulation Control Systems

 The Control-Core Mediator is built with is Python-3.7.
 It is the core component that makes the distributed executions a reality in the Control-Core framework.
 The Mediator enables distributed execution of the CONTROL-CORE studies.
 As a containerized architecture, Mediator is easy to install, together with a Kong API Gateway-based authentication mechanism.
+The Mediator uses simple REST calls and file-sharing mechanisms for the distributed execution of the studies.

 # Building Mediator Container